nickjj/ansigenome/docs/benefits.md

 ### Default variables

-**Without Ansignome**: You will have to goto your `defaults/main.yml` file and copy it to your readme every time you make a change.
+**Without Ansigenome**: You will have to goto your `defaults/main.yml` file and copy it to your readme every time you make a change.
 I hope you don't forget to update your readme too often because I know I've forgotten many times.
 Also who wants to copy/paste massive chunks of code?
 Not this guys!

 **With Ansigenome**: Sit back and relax, you don't have to do anything at all.
-When you rebuild a role with Ansignome it scans your `defaults/main.yml` file and injects its contents directly into your readme file.
+When you rebuild a role with Ansigenome it scans your `defaults/main.yml` file and injects its contents directly into your readme file.
 You also have the option of overwriting that functionality by just going to your `meta/main.yml` file and filling out the "defaults" field with something other than an empty string.

 It also automatically picks out all of your facts and lists them out.
 Like the defaults you can overwrite it by simply putting something in the "facts" field in the meta file.

 ### Dependencies

-**Without Ansignome**: Yikes, now you need to copy/paste all of your dependencies from your meta file into the readme otherwise people will have no idea what roles your role depends on.
+**Without Ansigenome**: Yikes, now you need to copy/paste all of your dependencies from your meta file into the readme otherwise people will have no idea what roles your role depends on.
 It's another spot where you need to copy/paste furiously.

-**With Ansignome**: No worries dude/dudette.
+**With Ansigenome**: No worries dude/dudette.
 You don't have to do anything.
 Ansigenome scans your meta file and injects the dependencies into the readme in the form of a list.

 ### Example playbook

-**Without Ansignome**: You'll likely enter in a sample playbook which is cool, but how do I as the end user quickly get started with your role?
+**Without Ansigenome**: You'll likely enter in a sample playbook which is cool, but how do I as the end user quickly get started with your role?
 What's the bare minimum to get rolling?
 That's what I care about the most.

 **With Ansigenome**: Just head over to your role's meta file and fill out the inventory field.
 It expects you to enter the bare minimum code to get rolling in group_vars/all or somewhere else to get your role working.
 It automatically generates a getting started section in your readme from that.

 ### Requirements

-**Without Ansignome**: You'll need to copy that huge list of platforms from your meta file into the readme and make sure to always keep it up to date.
+**Without Ansigenome**: You'll need to copy that huge list of platforms from your meta file into the readme and make sure to always keep it up to date.
 Ouch.

-**With Ansignome**: Ansignome has your back.
+**With Ansigenome**: Ansignome has your back.
 It will automatically make a list similar to how it's displayed on the actual ansible galaxy except you don't have to copy/paste anything.

 ### As a role user looking to use a public role...